Pin itThe tougher sibling at Orange County National, with a 76.0 rating that tests accomplished players.

-Crooked Cat is the second course at Orange County National, sharing the same 900-acre facility and the same design team of Ritson, Harman, and Aoki.
-It is the more demanding of the two, playing 7,388 yards from the tips with a course rating of 76.0 and a slope of 139.
-The rating places it just behind ChampionsGate International for the highest in the Orlando area, and the course offers a stern examination for accomplished players.
+Crooked Cat is the tougher of the two championship courses at Orange County National, sharing the same 900-acre golf-only facility outside Orlando and the same Phil Ritson, Dave Harman, and Isao Aoki design team that built Panther Lake.
+At 7,388 yards from the tips with a 76.0 rating and a 139 slope, Crooked Cat sits just behind ChampionsGate International for the highest course rating in the Orlando area, and it offers a stern examination for accomplished players.

-Where Panther Lake channels golfers through more defined corridors, Crooked Cat opens up slightly wider playing areas with less obvious strategic direction, asking the golfer to identify the correct line without being guided toward it.
-The subtlety of this approach is the course's defining characteristic.
-First-time players may find Crooked Cat less immediately impressive than Panther Lake, but repeated play reveals a design that offers more options and more nuanced risk-reward calculations than its more popular neighbour.
+Where Panther Lake channels golfers through more defined corridors, Crooked Cat opens up slightly wider playing areas with less obvious strategic direction, asking you to identify the correct line without being guided to it.
+That subtlety is the course's defining characteristic.
+First-time players may find Crooked Cat less immediately impressive than Panther Lake, but repeated play reveals a design that offers more options and more nuanced risk-reward than its more popular neighbour.

 Conditioning matches the Panther Lake standard, which is to say it is exceptional for a public facility.
-The same 900-acre infrastructure and dedicated golf operation that supports Panther Lake serves Crooked Cat equally well.
-Greens run at consistent speeds, fairways are firm without being punishing, and the bunkers are maintained to a standard that ensures a clean lie for legitimate bunker play.
+The same 900-acre infrastructure and dedicated golf operation supports both courses equally well.
+Greens run at consistent speeds, fairways are firm without being punishing, and bunkers are maintained to a standard that ensures clean lies for legitimate bunker play.

-At approximately $209 per round, Crooked Cat sits above Panther Lake in the pricing structure, reflecting the perception of it as the more challenging layout.
-Groups playing both courses on consecutive days should consider playing Panther Lake first to calibrate their game before taking on Crooked Cat's sterner demands.
-The combined cost of both rounds still comes in below a single round at several of Orlando's resort flagship courses, which frames the value of the Orange County National facility clearly.
+At approximately $209 per round, Crooked Cat sits above Panther Lake in the pricing structure, reflecting its reputation as the more challenging layout.
+Combined with a Panther Lake round, the two-course total still comes in below a single round at several Orlando resort flagships, which frames the value of the Orange County National facility clearly.

-Crooked Cat is the Orlando course that serious, low-handicap players should seek out.
+Tee times are available through the booking link on this page.
+Groups playing both Orange County National courses on consecutive days should play Panther Lake first to calibrate before taking on Crooked Cat's sterner demands.
+If you are a serious, low-handicap player passing through Orlando, this is the round to seek out.
 It does not offer the resort experience or the designer name recognition of the premium courses, but it provides a test of golf that is more honest and less forgiving than most.
+ChampionsGate International is the natural pairing for a tough-test trip.

 Arnold Palmer's living room, and the only Orlando course with genuine PGA Tour history.